yanascz/bitcoin-widgets-ios/README.md

 ![Bitcoin Widgets](https://repository-images.githubusercontent.com/503792690/5e895813-b18a-47f4-b99d-ccc9a722534a)

-See status of your [full node](https://bitcoin.org/en/full-node) and/or [mempool.space](https://mempool.space) Bitcoin explorer on your iPhone or iPad.
+See status of your [full node](https://bitcoin.org/en/full-node) and/or [mempool.space](https://mempool.space) Bitcoin explorer on your iPhone, iPad or Mac with the Apple M1 chip.

 ## Installation